-- IS-1: To improve habitat for native species in and adjacent to disturbed soil areas within the project limits, Caltrans would implement a program of invasive week control in all areas of soil disturbance caused by geotechnical investigation activities. - IS-2: Any hay, straw, hay bales, straw bales, seed, mulch, or other material used for erosion control or landscaping in the project area would be free of noxious weed seeds and propagules.
+IS-1: To improve habitat for native species in and adjacent to disturbed soil areas within and adjacent to the Parks, Caltrans would implement a program of invasive non-native plant control in all areas of soil disturbance caused by geotechnical investigation activities.

+IS-2: Any hay, straw, hay bales, straw bales, seed, mulch, or other material used for erosion control or landscaping in the project area would be free of non-native weed seeds and propagules.

-- IS-3: All driven equipment would be thoroughly cleaned of all dirt and vegetation prior to entering the Environmental Study Limits (ESL) in order to prevent importing noxious weeds. - IS-4: All equipment, materials and fill brought to the site, including drill rigs, rock, gravel, road base, sand, and topsoil, would be free of noxious weed seeds and propagules. - IS-5: Caltrans would not allow disposal of soil and plant materials from any areas that support invasive species to areas that support stands dominated by native vegetation. - IS-6: Any seed mixes or other vegetative material used for revegetation of disturbed sites would consist of nonpersistent cereal grain, California native seed mix, or locally adapted native plant materials to the extent practicable. - IS-7: Plant species used for erosion control would consist of native, noninvasive species or nonpersistent hybrids that would prevent invasive species from colonizing. - IS-8: Workers would be educated on the importance of controlling and preventing the spread of identified invasive nonnative species.
+IS-3: All equipment (including helicopters) would be thoroughly cleaned of all dirt and vegetation prior to entering the Environmental Study Limits (ESL) in order to prevent importing invasive non-native plants.

+IS-4: All equipment, materials and fill brought to the site, including drill rigs, rock, gravel, road base, sand, and topsoil, would be free of non-native weed seeds and propagules.

+IS-5: Caltrans would not allow disposal of soil and plant materials from any areas that support invasive non-native species to areas that support stands dominated by native vegetation.

+IS-6: Any seed mixes or other vegetative material used for revegetation of disturbed sites would consist of nonpersistent cereal grain, California native seed mix, or locally adapted native plant materials to the extent practicable.

+IS-7: Plant species used for erosion control would consist of native species or nonpersistent hybrids that would prevent invasive species from colonizing.

+IS-8: Workers would be educated on the importance of controlling and preventing the spread of identified invasive nonnative species, including the requirement that footwear and clothing are free of non-native weed seeds and propagules before entering CSP and NPS land.